 The desperation in her voice brings him to face her.
 When their eyes connect though, he finds a need in her face that softens his gaze.

-"Come on," he sighs taking her hand and pulling her back into the apartment.
-Once inside and away from curious ears, he asks, "who is he?"
+"Come on," he sighs, taking her hand and pulling her back into the apartment before eavesdroppers get the wrong idea.
+Once in, he holds her in a stern gaze to ask, "who is he?"

 "You know who; Batman."